 The lunch break is long but broken into two parts, so that children have time to share a meal in the Great Chamber along with teachers and their friends; time to attend clubs, perhaps practise a musical instrument; attend to some unfinished work, or play in the wonderful Yorkshire countryside.
 Afternoon lessons begin again at 1:45pm

 On most afternoons the children will have time set aside for games and/or activities.
 Our games programme refers to the seasonal sports which are on offer and activities refers to specialist events such as shooting, archery, golf and fencing.
 The afternoon timetable starts at 1:45pm and there are three 40 minute slots which take us up to the end of timetabled lessons at 5:00pm.
 Year 6 have an hour of games, or activities from Monday to Friday, with Wednesday afternoons being set aside for fixtures against other schools.
 Our Years 7 to 8 also have a full games timetable from Tuesday to Friday, with most of their competitive fixtures taking place on Saturday afternoons.

-At 5:50pm, a busy day of work and play is over and the children enjoy their evening meal before free time for activities.
-There is plenty to offer the children in the way of music, drama, art and sports, but also things like karate, table tennis, dog walking, cross country running, mountain biking, model making, maths club and dry slope skiing take place amongst many other things.
+At 4:50pm, a busy day of work and play is over and the children enjoy their evening meal before free time for activities.
+There is plenty to offer the children in the way of music, drama, art and sports, but also things like karate, table tennis, cross country running, mountain biking, model making and maths club take place amongst many other things.

 Boarders have access to a games room, their own common rooms and after prayers at 8:30pm children shower, organise themselves for the new day, with matron to hand for any special needs and often a story before lights out at 9:00pm.
 The school offers 24 hour matronal care and supervision, so that at any point during the night there is someone on to deal with any issues that may arise.